DevExpress-Examples/winforms-designer-save-and-apply-dashboard-state/Readme.md

 # How to Set the Initial Dashboard State

-This example shows how how to manage the dashboard state to save and restore selected master filter values, current drill-down levels and other selections such as the selected Choropleth Map's layer.
+This example shows how to manage the dashboard state to save and restore selected master filter values, current drill-down levels and other selections such as the selected Choropleth Map's layer.

 ![](/image.png)